 Dr. Norris earned the doctor of philosophy in educational leadership from the University of Mississippi and the master of science in microbiology from the Mississippi University for Women.
 She also earned her undergraduate degree from MUW.
 She is a registered medical technologist and has specialist certification in microbiology.Norris worked in labs for many years before changing to hospital education.
 She was the education director for the South Central VA Health Care Network that included 10 medical centers.
 At UMMC, Norris serves as the executive director of academic effectiveness for the campus

 Dr. Rutledge earned the doctor of philosophy in clinical health sciences at the University of Mississippi.
-He earned his master of health services administration degree from Mississippi College as well as his undergraduate degree.Rutledge has served as the Manager of Emergency Services (Emergency Medicine), Manager of Business Operations (Medicine), and the Director of Accreditation and Assessment (School of Medicine).
+He earned his master of health services administration degree from Mississippi College as well as his undergraduate degree.Rutledge has served as a health policy fellow to Sen. Thad Cochran.
+At UMMC, he has served as manager of Emergency Services (Emergency Medicine), manager of business operations (Medicine), and the director of accreditation and assessment (School of Medicine).
 He currently serves as chief of staff to the vice chancellor for health affairs.

 Dr. Sisson earned the doctor of health administration from UMMC, the master of business administration from the University of Alabama at Birmingham, and the bachelor of science in commerce and business administration from the University of Alabama at Tuscaloosa.
 Since 2011, Dr. Sisson has functioned in various leadership roles with UMMC, working primarily in the ambulatory sector of health care administration.
 Overall, Dr. Sisson’s health care experiences include ambulatory operations, departmental/business administration, fundraising/development, information technology, and marketing/sales.